ibm-cloud-docs/vpc/creating-vpc-resources.md

 ### Select an image for your instance
 {: #api-select-image}

- You can create an instance using a stock image or image from your account, or an image that has been shared with your account from a private catalog.
+ You can create an instance using a stock image, a custom image from your account, or an image that was shared with your account from a private catalog.
 Run one of the following API calls based on the image you plan to use.

-* Select a stock image or image from your account for your instance.
+* Select a stock image or a custom image from your account for your instance.

     The following command lists the images available.